MongoEngine/django-mongoengine/README.rst

 Right now we're targeting to get things working on Django 4.2;

 WARNING: This project is not in good state, and is likely to break with django updates.
+Do not use it for any new projects.

-It's better to use raw mongoengine.
+Recommended way for new projects is `django-mongodb-backend <https://github.com/mongodb/django-mongodb-backend>`_.

 Working / Django 4.2
 ------------------------